While you can’t stop aging, you can slow it down in a way. The first step toward good health in your senior years is to eat right.

 Blueberries: “Always delicious,” says Angel Planells, a nutritionist in Seattle, “and packed with various antioxidants.”
-Antioxidants are things, like vitamin C or vitamin E, that can prevent or minimize damage to your cells.
+Antioxidants -- things like vitamin C and vitamin E -- can help keep your cells healthy.

 “You can’t go wrong with any of the berries, usually,” Planells says, “but blueberries really come packed with nutrients that are beneficial for the body.”

-Fiber: Dietary fiber -- from things like vegetables, whole grains, fruits, and legumes -- helps regulate your digestive system.
-That can help ease constipation, which is an issue for many older people.
-It can lower your cholesterol, blood pressure, and inflammation.
+Fiber: Dietary fiber -- from things like vegetables, whole grains, fruits, and legumes -- plays a key role in your digestive system.
+It can help prevent or ease constipation, as well as lower your cholesterol, blood pressure, and inflammation.
 That can lead to a healthier heart.

-Salmon: A heart-healthy all-star, salmon (and other fatty fish like mackerel and sardines) are high in omega-3 fatty acids.
+Fatty fish: Heart-healthy all-stars like salmon, mackerel, and sardines are high in omega-3 fatty acids.
 They help prevent heart disease and stroke.
-Try to get at least two servings a week.
+Aim for at least two servings a week.

 Yogurt: Bone loss gets worse as you get older.
-Calcium helps keep it to a minimum, and yogurt is a good source of it.
-Get yogurt fortified with vitamin D, which aids in the absorption of that key mineral.
+Calcium helps keep it at bay, and yogurt is a good source of that.
+Get yogurt fortified with vitamin D, which helps you take in and use that key mineral.
 Yogurt also helps you digest your food, and it has protein, too.
-And add some fruit, Planells says.
+And it pairs really well with fruit.

-Tomatoes: Foods high in lycopene, like tomatoes, can help protect you against prostate cancer and may help prevent lung cancer, too.
-Cooked or processed tomatoes (like in juice, paste, and sauce) may be more effective than raw ones.
-Researchers believe that heating or mashing tomatoes releases more of the fruit’s lycopene.
+Tomatoes: These and other foods high in lycopene, a natural chemical, can help protect you against prostate cancer and may help prevent lung cancer, too.
+Cooked or processed tomatoes (in juice, paste, and sauce) may be better at that than raw ones.
+Researchers believe that heating or mashing tomatoes releases more lycopene.

-Red wine: Alcohol may be heart-healthy.
-It can help lower bad cholesterol, lessen blood clots, and ease your blood pressure.
+Red wine: Alcohol may help lower “bad” cholesterol, prevent blood clots, and ease your blood pressure.
 Go easy, of course.
-That usually means a drink a day for women and two each day for men, at most.
-If you don’t drink alcohol, don’t start.
+That usually means no more than one drink a day for women and two a day for men.
+If you don’t drink alcohol, though, don’t start.

-Nuts: Omega-3s, unsaturated fats (that’s the good kind), fiber, protein … nuts are heart-healthy nutrition in the palm of your hand.
+Nuts: Full of omega-3s, unsaturated fats (the good kind), fiber, and protein, nuts are heart-healthy nutrition in the palm of your hand.
 Shoot for five, 1-ounce servings per week.
-The following examples equal one ounce:
+The following examples equal 1 ounce:

 - 24 almonds